Kurtyako/Wazuh-FIM-Lab/README.md

 13. Now that we have gone over the basics of FIM, I want to get into some advanced configurations including who made changes to the file and what program or process was used by enabling whodata.
 Also to note, whodata automatically checks for changes using real time.

-- Open up ossec.conf and replace the realtime attribute with whodata.
+- Open up ossec.conf and replace the real-time attribute with whodata.

 ![Wazuh who data new](https://github.com/user-attachments/assets/9d19f1ca-3bf5-4eba-80f1-8817123c3e7c)